nagueva/aura/README.md

 ## License

-This theme is released under the [MIT License](./LICENSE).
-You are free to use and modify this theme as you wish.
-However, if you share a modified version, you must explicitly mention that the original version was created by me.
+**Aura** is released under the [MIT License](./LICENSE), meaning it's free to use and modify.
+However, if a modified version is shared/distributed, it must include a clear reference to this original version.